OmarYAZEJI/ManifestAnalyzer/README.md

  ### infoActivity.java

   * This activty will be used to show the content of selected Manifest file
+  * The content of Manifest file will be respresented as a json object

 ~~~ java
 public class InfoActivity extends AppCompatActivity {